TelluK/Helsinki-city-bike-app/README.md

 * Stations dataset: <https://opendata.arcgis.com/datasets/726277c507ef4914b0aec3cbcfcbfafc_0.csv>
 * License and information: <https://www.avoindata.fi/data/en/dataset/hsl-n-kaupunkipyoraasemat/resource/a23eef3a-cc40-4608-8aa2-c730d17e8902>

-Rename stations dataset to be bikeStations.csv
+Rename stations dataset to be bikeStations.csv .
+The three journey datasets names stay the same: 2021-05.csv, 2021-06.csv, 2021-07.csv .
 Move these csv files to folder csvFiles.

 To import this one stations (bikeStations.csv) file to an empty collection in MongoDb run command: node parseStationsCsvFiles.js

+To import those three journey files to an empty collection in MongoDb run command: node parseJourneyCsvFiles.js

+I'm using MongoDB's free M0 shared cluster, where storage size is only 512 MB.
+So I could not add all journeys to database.
+I imported 457 stations and 1804278 journeys to MongoDB.

 ### Server side
 To start server side run commmand: npm start